 Unleaded gasoline with a minimum octane rating of 89 is recommended.
 A lower octane can cause some issues, such as increased engine temperature, increased piston seizures, and engine damage.
 Stihl offers 2-cycle oils made especially for Stihl chainsaws.
 Premium quality 2-cycle fuels provide protection for your engine.

 All Stihl equipment operates on a 2:1 ratio.
 Use the below as a guide for creating your mixture:

 - 1 gallon of gasoline + 2.6 fluid ounces of oil

 - 2.5 gallons of gasoline + 6.4 fluid ounces of oil

 - 5 gallons of gasoline + 12.8 fluid ounces of oil

-Pour the oil into your gasoline container and then add the gasoline.
+Pour the oil into your gasoline container before adding the gasoline.
 Close the container and shake it thoroughly to ensure it mixes together.

 Only mix enough fuel to last you one to three days at a time; this limit keeps the fuel fresh and minimizes the risk of any buildup.
-Never store fuel longer than a few weeks.
-If your fuel has been sitting for any length of time, shake the container vigorously to mix it up again.
+Never store fuel for longer than three months.
+If your fuel has been sitting for any length of time, shake the container to mix it up again.
 Storing the mixture should be done with care, away from anything flammable and away from your home.